Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What can affect fetal movement?

 You may feel your baby move more after you eat, or after you drink caffeine.
 You may feel your baby move less while you are more active, such as when you exercise.
 You may also feel fewer movements if you are obese.
 Certain medicines can change your baby's movements.
-Tell your caregiver about the medicines you are taking.
+Tell your healthcare provider about the medicines you are taking.

 How do I track my unborn baby's movements at home?